jesierski/jesierski/README.md

 -->

 👋 Hi, my name is Anja
-- 🔭 I'm currently working on data analysis regarding user behaviour on platform
+- 🔭 I'm currently working on deploying machine learning model in AWS Lambda
-- 👀 I'm looking for new data role
+- 👯 I'm looking forward to starting in new role Developer with Opitz Consulting in December
-- 🧠 I'm interested in data science, data pipelines, machine learning, deep learning
+- 🧠 I'm interested in data science, data pipelines, data engineering, machine learning
-- 🧰 I'm using Python, SQL, TensorFlow
+- 🧰 I'm using Python, SQL, TensorFlow, AWS SageMaker
 - 📫 How to reach me: https://www.linkedin.com/in/jesierski/